RichardoC/tales.fromprod.com/src/_posts/2024/2024-03-22-google-meet-background-videos.md

 **I accept no responsibility for how anyone chooses to use this.
 As always - Don't be a pain**

-Don't worry, only the video is sent from the video rather than the video and the audio
+Don't worry, at this time (2024-03-22) it only uses the video, not the audio channel.

 ## Requirements